The Space Law Review: Japan

 Permission to launch

 In principle, permission for launch activity is given on a case-by-case basis.
 Typically, however, the same model of rocket is used multiple times over several years and it would be both onerous and inefficient if information regarding the design of the same model was required to be evaluated with every application.
-Therefore, the Prime Minister has the power to certify a model of rocket upon request and the applicant for launch permission is not required to provide for governmental review any detailed information regarding the design of the certified rocket model.12 Likewise, detailed information regarding the launch facility is not required for review if the launch facility has already been certified by the Prime Minister.13
+Therefore, the Prime Minister has the power to certify a model of rocket upon request and the applicant for launch permission is not required to provide any detailed information regarding the design of the certified rocket model for governmental review.13 Likewise, detailed information regarding the launch facility is not required for review if the launch facility has already been certified by the Prime Minister.14

 Permission to control satellites